Internal Funding Opportunities

 Major Project Awards: Awards of up to $10,000 will be made as seed grants for the purpose of obtaining significant external funding.
 Applicants must identify a targeted external funding agency in their application and must agree to submit a proposal to the agency within one year of project completion.

-- Application Template (required)
+- Application Template (updated as of Fall 2019)

 Dissemination Support: Awards of up to $500 will be made to provide support to faculty who have been funded through the University-Funded Scholarship (UFS) Program for the purpose of disseminating results of their research and/or creative activities.
 The Dissemination Support Program is open to faculty who have completed a UFS project within the two-year period preceding the Dissemination Support request submission date.
 Support is limited to one conference or page charges for one article during each fiscal year and matching funds are required.